mroulet/cppcourse-brunel/README.md

 ### GENERATE GRAPH WITH MATPLOTLIB:
 We reproduce figure 8 from Brunel's document.
-Note that the python script has been implemented according to the slides. figure page 6 of week 7.

-Hence, axe x = Time [ms] // axe y = Rate [Hz]
+Hence, axe x = Time [ms] // axe y = Number of spikes

 The first subplot displays the spike's time according to the neuron index.
-The second subplot displays the rate of spikes.
+The second subplot displays the number of spikes at each dt (dt = 0.1 ms).

 To produce correct result, you should run the program with the next features:

 		Number of neurons: 12500
-		Duration of simulation: 300
+		Duration of simulation: 1200

 Run the program.
 To generate the graph, type the next command line, from the build directory:

 		python "../graphs/script.py"

+To adapt the y axe's range to N (= max y value display on graph), add the next line into the script (graphs/script.py) after line 31:

+		axes.set_ylim([0,N])

 ### GENERATE GRAPH WITH GNUPLOT:
 Reproduce the histogram according to figure 8 from Brunel's document.